 How to get from Tbilisi to major destinations

-Getting from Tbilisi to other parts of Georgia (and even neighboring countries) is fairly easy thanks to the network of marshrutkas (shared minibuses), trains, and some internal flights.
-Most journeys depart from specific stations, and it's a good idea to know which one to choose based on your destination.
+Tbilisi is well-connected to other parts of Georgia and even to neighboring countries, thanks to its network of marshrutkas (shared minibuses), trains, and some domestic flights.
+Most journeys depart from specific stations, and it's helpful to know which one to choose depending on your destination.

 Sighnaghi

-To visit the charming village of Sighnaghi, in the heart of Kakheti, the most popular option is to take a marshrutka from Samgori Station, located next to the metro station of the same name.
-The trip takes about two hours and passes through vineyards until you reach the so-called "City of Love."
+To visit the charming village of Sighnaghi, in the heart of Kakheti, the most common option is to take a marshrutka from Samgori station (Navtlugi intercity Bus Terminal), located next to the metro station of the same name.

 Batumi